John Muir, and a Story of Yosemite

 There is a magic about Yosemite that cannot be captured with a pen and paper.
 Standing in a place with such history and beauty is powerful.
-Despite many famous spots such as Yosemite Falls, El Capitan, and Half-Dome, my favorite was just a tiny meadow.
-Only a small wooden sign distinguished it.
+Despite many famous spots such as Yosemite Falls, El Capitan, and Half-Dome, my favorite was a tiny meadow with only a small wooden sign.
 It read – “On this site President Theodore Roosevelt sat beside a campfire with John Muir on May 17, 1903 and talked forest good.
 Muir urged the president to work for preservation of priceless remnants of America’s wilderness.
 At this spot one of our country’s foremost conservationists received great inspiration.”

 Such a small meadow – yet it spawned a huge notion.
-Unspoiled beauty is necessary for humans to survive.
+Humans need unspoiled, natural beauty to survive.
 It is the fresh air that rejuvenates our souls, and reminds us of the mighty splendor of our precious Earth.
-This is a priceless treasure that is irreplaceable, and should never be taken away.
+This is an irreplaceable and priceless treasure, and it should never be taken away.
 I could almost hear John Muir whispering to me as I stood in that place where he made his plea.
 “Welcome to beautiful Yosemite,” he said.
 “But proceed with care.”

 “The National Parks” – K. Burns